Jasmine Salinas: NHRA Lucas Oil Series

 In 2019, Salinas made her debut in Top Alcohol Dragster and finished her rookie season 15th in points.
 She appeared on the cover of Drag Illustrated's 'Women of Power' issue with her sister, Jianna.

 In 2021, Salinas experienced a blow over crash during the final round of qualifying at Gainesville Raceway.
-Despite a crash at the start of the season, she finished 6th in National Standings and 2nd in Regional Standings with 1 Regional Event win.
+Despite a crash at the start of the season, she finished sixth in National Standings and second in Regional Standings with 1 Regional Event win.

-In 2022, Jasmine scored her 1st National Event win right back at Gainesville Raceway, exactly 1 year after surviving a harrowing over-the-wall crash at the very same track.
-She would go on to win 3 more races that season, including tying for 2nd in the World and securing the North Central Regional Championship.
+In 2022, Salinas scored her 1st National Event win right back at Gainesville Raceway, exactly 1 year after surviving a harrowing over-the-wall crash at the very same track.
+She would go on to win three more races that season, including tying for second in the World and securing the North Central Regional Championship.
 She was selected to be part of Drag Illustrated's '30 Under 30' and appeared on the magazine's cover for that issue as well.

-In 2023, Jasmine competed part-time in Top Alcohol Dragster to focus her efforts on her professional transition into Top Fuel Dragster.
+In 2023, Salinas competed part-time in Top Alcohol Dragster to focus her efforts on her professional transition into Top Fuel Dragster.
 In August, she earned her licensed in Top Fuel Dragster, thus making her one of the fastest Women of Color on the planet.